oskar-j/data-science-interview-questions-and-answers/README.md

 ## 32. What are examples of Bayesian methods used in data science?

 ## 33. What is a taxicab geometry and Manhattan's distance?

 ## 34. What is transfer learning?

 ## 35. What is reinforcment learning?

 ## 36. What is online machine learning?

+## 37. What is the difference between Random Forest and Gradient Boosting Machine?